 Slowed down by the drogue and main parachutes, the capsule landed at 10:10 UT within a 19 x 52-mile (30 × 84-kilometer) landing zone at the U.S. Air Force Test and Training Range in Utah.
 Because of high winds, the capsule drifted north of the ground track, but fortunately, a locator beacon allowed recovery teams to find the capsule 44 minutes after landing.

 The capsule had returned more than 10,000 particles larger than 1 micrometer from Wild 2.

-The main spacecraft, meanwhile was diverted so as not to re-enter Earth’s atmosphere.
+Meanwhile, the main spacecraft was diverted so it wouldn't re-enter Earth’s atmosphere.
 At 06:13 UT Jan.
-15, it fired its engines, flew past Earth and then the Moon before entering hibernation mode Jan.
+15, Stardust fired its engines, flew past Earth and then the Moon before entering hibernation mode on Jan.
 29.

 In July 2007, NASA approved an extended mission for Stardust known as New Exploration of Tempel 1 (NExT) that envisaged a flyby of Comet Tempel 1 (or 9P/Tempel), which had been a target for the 2005 Deep Impact mission.
 (On July 3, 2005, Deep Impact released an impactor probe, which, using small thrusters, hit the comet July 4, 2005, creating a crater estimated to be about 490 feet or 150 meters in diameter).

 Stardust, now known as Stardust/NExT, flew by Tempel 1 at 04:42:00 UT Feb.
 15, 2011, at a range of 112 miles (181 kilometers), returning 72 images of the nucleus.
 This was the first time a comet had been revisited.
 It was also during this flyby that investigators were able to conclusively identify the crater caused by the Deep Impact mission’s probe.